wuzhengy/TAU/Company/Homepage.md

 ### Introduction
-#### TAU Serverless - create and trade coins
+#### TAU - create and trade coins
-TAU app enables your phone to create and trade coins without servers.
-We emphasize saving mobile data, so that P2P trade can be operated in every corner of the world.
-TAU does not require user to own TAUcoins to enjoy all the functions.
+TAU app enables your phone to create and trade coins independantly from servers.
+We emphasize saving mobile data, so that P2P trade can operate in every corner of the world.
+We do not require user to own TAUcoins for enjoying all the functions.

 ### libTAU